-1 more w Infrastructure Programme Board was established with Chief Officer as Senior Responsible Officer/Chief Officer member of CMT.
+n Infrastructure Programme Board was established with Chief Officer as Senior Responsible Officer/Chief Officer member of CMT.
 Process for submission of projects to the infrastructure board approved and implemented to ensure appropriate oversight of all projects underway in HSCM.
 The Board is not meeting at present, so in the interim, project requests are being processed via Senior Management Team.
 Mitigating Actions: Membership of the Board was reviewed and revised to ensure representation of all existing infrastructure processes and funding opportunities.
 Process for ensuring infrastructure change/investment requests developed Interim Infrastructure Manager in post and linking into other Infrastructure groups within NHSG & Moray Council to ensure level of 'gatekeeping'.
 Dr Gray's site development plan is being produced collaboratively with input from NHSG and HSCM management Work is progressing on identification of needs for some services with regard to accommodation which will be communicated with partners to find the most effective solution.
 Assurances: Infrastructure Programme Board functions to provide robust governance and assurance that proposed projects have a robust business case and meets requirements of the respective partner organisations.
 This board reports to Strategic Planning and Commissioning Group.
 Both of these groups are being refreshed and remobilised.
 Workforce Forum meeting regularly with representation of HR and unions from both partner organisations Gaps in assurance: Further work is required on developing the process for approval for projects so that they are progressed timeously.
 Need to review all existing processes in relation to infrastructure changes/projects/investments and streamline to avoid duplication of effort.
 Infrastructure Board is in development and priority issues are being addressed in relation to infrastructure and premises risk.
 Legal services have reduced capacity to provide support due to budget cuts so any requests may take longer.
 Recruitment for vacancies takes considerable time due to various factors and is presenting a strain on services to maintain normal service whilst covering vacancies.
-There have been several posts that have had to go out to advert more that once extending the time other staff are covering gaps.
+There have been several posts that have had to go out to advert more than once extending the time other staff are covering gaps.
 Current performance: The Infrastructure Board is currently suspended.
 Its purpose is for highlights/exceptions to be taken to SLG for communication and information purposes.

-an mopay Access to support for development of HSCM priorities is difficult at time because projects/requests are prioritised against all other services in the partner organisations.
-The challenges and impact on the ability to adopt efficient working processes for HSCM staff and managers whilst have to use networks/systems from two organisations, which cannot be accessed by all members of teams due to data sharing, matters is very significant. Со mments: Existing projects will be reviewed as part of the development of the transformation plans for the Strategic Plan to ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
-Our requirements for support will be communicated via appropriate channels There remains issues with access to ICT equipment for staff with orders over 6 months old outstanding with both NHSG and Moray Council.
-This impacts on services effectiveness.
-The matter has been escalated by senior managers with colleagues in the partner organisations.
+ia n manay Access to support for development of HSCM priorities is difficult at time because projects/requests are prioritised against all other services in the partner organisations.
+The challenges and impact on the ability to adopt efficient working processes for HSCM staff and managers whilst have to use networks/systems from two organisations, which cannot be accessed by all members of teams due to data sharing, matters is very significant.
+Comments: Existing projects will be reviewed as part of the development of the transformation plans for the Strategic Plan to ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
+Our requirements for support will be communicated via appropriate channels